wagtail/wagtail-localize-git/README.md

 If any of the locale PO files have been modified, they will be parsed and any new/changed translations saved in the `translation_memory.SegmentTranslation` model.

-After a locale PO file is imported, it then checks the translation progress of that page/language by making a query against the `translation_memory` models, if it is ready, it creates or updates the translated version of the page.
+After a locale PO file is imported, the translation progress of the associated page is checked by making a query against the `translation_memory.{Segment,SegmentTranslation}` models.
+If the page is ready to be translated, it will create/update the translated version of the page and publish it.

-If a page is ready to be translated, but it's parent is not translated into the target language, the translation is delayed until the parent is translated and will be done automatically when this has happend.
+If a page is ready to be translated, but it's parent is not translated into the target language, the translation is delayed until the parent is translated.

 ### Caveats